matrix-org/sliding-sync/room_list.md

 NB: Clients can specify `limit: 0` and `spaces: []` to indicate an empty set as the active set.
 This is useful when combined with `track_notifications: true` which means this API will _only_ return a `notifications` section.

-NBB: There is no special handling for invited rooms in this API.
-This requires an additional stream implementation.
-There is also no special handling for left rooms, however this does not require an additional stream implementation.
+NBB: There is no special handling for left rooms.
 Clients will receive their leave event in the `timeline` and then no further events.
 It is up to the client to then remove this room from the sorted list.

 If a request comes in without a `next_page` pagination token but with a `?since=` value, this swaps this API into **streaming mode**.